-1. Mandatory Reporting of Child Abuse All Kenyon employees, including confidential resources, are required to immediately report any knowledge or reasonable suspicion that a minor (someone under 18 years old) is experiencing abuse or neglect based on information shared by the minor, any other individual, or one's own observations or knowledge.
+- 1. Mandatory Reporting of Child Abuse All Kenyon employees, including confidential resources, are required to immediately report any knowledge or reasonable suspicion that a minor (someone under 18 years old) is experiencing abuse or neglect based on information shared by the minor, any other individual, or one's own observations or knowledge.
 Any Kenyon employee suspecting abuse or neglect is required to bring all suspicions to the immediate attention of the Director of Campus Safety and the Title IX Coordinator.
 Kenyon community members who are not employees are strongly encouraged to report any knowledge or reasonable suspicion of child abuse to Campus Safety or to law enforcement.
 In addition to notifying the Title IX Coordinator and Director of Campus Safety, College employees must make a direct report to the Knox County Children's Services Child Abuse Hotline (24 hours) at 740-392-5437.
-For more information, see http://www.kenyon.edu/directories/ offices-services/operations/summer-programs/ minors-on-campus-policy/

-2. Ohio Felony Reporting Requirement Under Ohio law, all individuals, excluding confidential resources, must report possible felonies, including sexual violence.
+View the College's policy regarding the protection of minors on campus. - 2.
+Ohio Felony Reporting Requirement Under Ohio law, all individuals, excluding confidential resources, must report possible felonies, including sexual violence.
 Under Ohio Revised Code Section 2921.22, medical professionals, mental health professionals and clergy are not required to report felonies.
 This legal requirement means that the Title IX Coordinator or Campus Safety must report any possible felony to the Knox County Sheriff's Department.
-Where the College makes a report to law enforcement under this section, the College will typically not share the names of the involved parties without permission with from the reporting party.
+Where the College makes a report to law enforcement under this section, the College will not typically share the names of the involved parties without permission from the reporting party.
 The College will communicate with the reporting party in advance of any report to law enforcement.
 The reporting party may choose whether and how to participate in any subsequent criminal investigation.